 - Adjusting resources to maintain Insurance Services Office (ISO) property protection classification of Class 3 to retain low insurance rates for Fargo businesses

 We provide a variety of services to accomplish those four goals.
 Our services are provided to the city from seven strategically located stations across Fargo.
+Station placement and equipment is based upon our Standard of Response Cover document.
 Professionally trained crews staff these seven stations 24 hours a day 365 days a year.
 Some of the emergency services the department provides include response to fires, emergency medical calls, technical rescue calls (e.g. structure collapse, trench rescue, water rescue, etc.), hazardous materials calls, and more.
 While emergencies will never cease to exist, prevention and preparation proactively benefit the community.
 Therefore, the department administers programs daily to achieve this goal.
 Some examples include the HeartSafe Fargo Program in local businesses, the Learn Not to Burn Program in the schools, regular fire prevention inspections, and more.